lieberlois/vcluster-backstage-argo-idp/docs/05_vClusters_Everywhere.md

 ---

 In our system, we decide to do everything via GitOps - thus we also want to deploy our `VirtualCluster` manifests via GitOps.
 In the real world, this could be a dedicated repository, however in this session, we will add them in this repo.
 Create a directory `tenants`.
-Now add the following ArgoCD Application Code that will automatically apply all the tenant manifests:
+Now add the following ArgoCD Application Code to `appsets/tenants.yaml` that will automatically apply all the tenant manifests:

 ```yaml
 apiVersion: argoproj.io/v1alpha1